 The provisions of the GDPR apply.

 The provisions of the GDPR apply.
 Data controllers shall notify personal data breaches to NAIH through the Personal Data Breach Reporting System.
-The reporting form is also available on NAIH’s website, if a company wants to report the breach on paper.
+The reporting form is also available on NAIH’s website in paper form, if a company wants to report the breach on paper.

 Bearing in mind that the language of the administrative procedures in Hungary is Hungarian, organisations shall report data breaches in Hungarian language to NAIH. https://www.naih.hu/files/NAIH-2018-2601-2-K.pdf

-In line with the amended EU Directive 2002/58/EC, electronic communications service providers have specific mandatory data security breach notification obligations.
+In line with the Commission Regulation (EU) No 611/2013, electronic communications service providers have specific mandatory data security breach notification obligations.

-Advertisements may be sent to private individual end-users in Hungary by e-mail or similar electronic channels only with the express prior consent of the addressee.
+With regard to the above, under the current rules of the Advertising Act, data controllers may send advertisements to private individual end-users in Hungary by e-mail or similar electronic channels only with the express prior consent of the addressee.